Back to all posts

 1. How the agent shellcode is going to be executed by the loader.

-• Should we use DInvoke rather that a PInvoke?
+• DInvoke rather than PInvoke?

-• Indirect Syscalls for bypassing hooks?
+• Indirect syscalls for bypassing hooks?

-• Using Indirect Syscalls for shellcode execution
+• Indirect syscalls for shellcode execution.

-• Patchless AMSI Bypass
+• Patchless AMSI bypass.

-• Entropy management
+• Entropy management.

 Process Injection

-Process Injection is technique to insert the shellcode inside of a process(Self/remote), inorder to execute that shellcode in a way that it sometimes become harder for EDRs/EPPs to detect what is actually executing inside of a system.
-Few of the evasive variations of Process injection technique include :
+Process injection is a technique to insert shellcode inside a process (self or remote) in order to execute that shellcode in a way that makes it harder for EDRs and EPPs to detect what is actually executing inside a system.
+Some evasive variations of process injection include:

 • Module Stomping